gunakarchalla/fcm-tutorial/README.md

 ## Requirements

-Python version 3.8.
+Python version 3.8 or Docker.
 The Python versions 3.9 and later ones may cause some dependencies issues and are not yet fully supported by the `fcmpy` package.
 However, the main functions of the package _should_ work with versions 3.9, 3.10 and 3.11.

 ## Installation